li-tra/botta-chatbot/README.md

 The original code can be found on [Glitch](https://glitch.com/edit/#!/feminist-chatbot-template).

 ## Usage
-You can try the chatbot out [here](https://li-tra.github.io/botta-chatbot/)
+You can try the chatbot [here](https://li-tra.github.io/botta-chatbot/).